These Ground Turkey Tacos are great for your taco weeknight dinners. These tacos are juicy and full of amazing flavor with only a few ingredients.

 How to make Ground Turkey Tacos

 First, heat a skillet over medium-high heat.
-Add oil, turkey meat, onion, and garlic to skillet.
+Add oil, turkey meat, onion, and garlic to the skillet.
 Stir and cook until the meat has broken up and fully browned.

 Then add the seasonings (use the ones in the recipe card or use 2 Tablespoons of my homemade taco seasoning)and the undrained can of tomato and chilies.
 The extra liquid in the tomatoes helps keep the turkey meat juicy rather than dry.
 Reduce the heat and continue to cook for 1-2 minutes.